Chapter 3:

 “Yes, apologies, I am Bernard Sogard, retired Exaltan Royal Knight.”
 The man held his hand over his chest, bowing slightly.
 “You must be Lawrence Blackwood.”

-"I'm not entirely sure…" He was still very wary of Bernard, eying him up and down, despite the retired knight's amiable demeanor.
+“I’m not entirely sure…” Lawrence played dumb, wary of Bernard, eying him up and down, despite the retired knight’s amiable demeanor.

-The swordsman was remarkably well-built physically for his age.
+The man was remarkably well-built physically for his age.
 A few scars were visible on his face, particularly on his left cheek and right eye.
 Based on his facial expression, he seemed to be the person he claimed to be.
-However, Lawrence wanted to be sure.

 “I see.
 You must have amnesia, then.
 We should have you visit a doctor in the Capital.”

-Lawrence was hesitant to follow the seemingly friendly stranger, but he had no other choice.
-He wouldn't get anywhere to figure out what was happening if he didn't take this chance.
+Lawrence was hesitant to follow, but he had no other choice.
+He wouldn’t get anywhere to figure out what was happening if he didn’t take this chance.
 And he would have a bodyguard in case that thing ever comes back.

 Nodding slowly, however reluctantly, he followed Bernard out of the house.
-There was no point in bringing anything aside from the kukri since most of it was ash.
+There was no point in bringing anything other than the kukri, since most of the rest was ash.

 The flames I felt in that void were, without a doubt, a simulation of what happened here.
 There’s no way that thing wasn’t involved.
 Whatever it is…He gulped slightly, feeling the tense atmosphere of sorrow and agony.

-Taking another step as he followed Bernard, something out of the corner of his eye caught his attention.
-He quickly turned and saw a man staring at me from the forest's tree line nearby.
-They looked nothing like Lawrence's murderer.
+As he followed Bernard, something out of the corner of his eye caught his attention.
+He quickly turned and saw a man staring at him from the forest's tree line nearby.
+The man looked nothing like Lawrence’s alleged murderer, but he was still uneasy.

 Several black bandages covered parts of the man’s head, but not completely.
 A mask concealed his face, but it seemed damaged, as half of it was missing, covering only his left eye, nose, and mouth.
 He also wore a pure white robe and sandals.